 Look for or assemble a first aid kit with Neosporin, band-aids, pain relievers, elastic compression bandages, and instant cold packs.
 Check out our article on how to make the ultimate soccer first aid kit.

 - Extra Everything

-If your kid’s soccer bag has the space, give a high-five to your future self by throwing in an extra set of everything: socks, shorts, jerseys, shin guards and even cleats.
+If your kid’s soccer bag has the space, give a high-five to your future self by throwing in an extra set of everything: socks, shorts, jerseys, shin guards, and even cleats, if you can.

-So that’s our comprehensive list of what to put in your soccer bag.
+So that’s our comprehensive list of what to put in your soccer bag or backpack.
 Best of luck at your next match, where you’re certain to be the most prepared on the pitch.